microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/09-api-documentation.md

 This document can be imported into [`https://editor.swagger.io/`](https://editor.swagger.io/) to generate a UI that allows developers to explore and test the application endpoints.

-currently CCF implementation is lacking the methodology for deploying the different options supported by OpenAPI as a part of application bundle `app.json`, like (info, schemes, securityDefinitions, host)
+Currently CCF implementation is lacking the methodology for deploying the different options supported by OpenAPI as a part of application bundle `app.json`, like (info, schemes, securityDefinitions, host).

 ### Option2: New backend application